-Did you know that October is Health ...
+Did you know that MyPlate is turning ...

-We all remember that MyPlate’s anniversary is ...
+We all know that traditional cleanses are ...

 Become inspired by our pictures and recipes for breakfast, lunch, dinner, snacks, and desserts.